elasticio/elasticio.github.io/content/_getting-started/passthrough-feature.md

 ## Passthrough Feature

-Most components in an integration Flow receive, process and send messages.
+Most components in an integration [Flow](integration-flow) receive, process and send messages.
 After processing, some or even all the data may be lost, so the message a component receives is typically different from the data it sends.
 The final component may receive something completely different, without even a small trace of the initial message.
 If you want a component to process data other than what it receives from the previous step, you can use passthrough.

 Basically, passthrough maintains copies of all messages per step in the Flow, and adds them to each following message.
 This way, data received by *Step 4* will contain the message sent by *Step 3*, and a special section with the messages received by *Step 1*, *Step 2* and *Step 3*.
 Normally, *Step 4* would only read and process the data sent by *Step 3*, but you can configure it to choose a message from any other previous step, if required.

+**THERE WILL BE A PIC HERE**

 ## Example